How it works

 - It chimes, settles in, and prints its fax address — a link and QR code like stickyfax.com/to/grandmas-kitchen-q7m.

-Share that address with people you want mail from.
+Share that address with people you want faxes from.
 Done.
 There is no step four.

-Anyone with your address opens it in the browser already on their phone — no app, no account — and sends a note, a doodle, or a photo.
+Anyone with your address opens it in whatever browser they already have — phone, tablet, laptop, no app, no account — and sends a note, a doodle, or a photo.
 Across town or across the country, your desk whirs, and out curls a sticker.
 Peel it, stick it, smile like an idiot.

 It can't send anything back, and that's on purpose.
 It can't buzz, ping, or interrupt.
 Nothing to check — something to find.